The most common reason for purchasing SparkleFlow is “a lack of overview”.

 - Packaging (making the package)

 - Testing (technical and functional testing of the package)

 - Distribution (rolling out the package)

-As long as a packager goes through the entire process himself and keeps records about it, additional tooling is not necessary.
-However, if there is a whole team of packagers and hundreds of applications need to be packaged, tooling is a must to ensure uniformity is enforced.
+As long as a packager goes through the entire process and keeps records about it, additional tooling is not necessary.
+However, if there is a whole team of packagers and hundreds of applications to be packaged, tooling is a must to ensure uniformity is enforced.
 Standardization ensures efficiency and overview.